 In the southern U.S., a cord of hardwood might cost $150 to $200 in the spring and summer and $250 to $300 in the winter.
 Prices in northern states could range from $300 to $400, depending on supply and the season.

 Hardwoods are more expensive than softwoods because they make better fires.
-Storage and seasoning also affects firewood quality and price.
-Fresh cut wood has a very high moisture content, so it is difficult to burn and creates lots of smoke.
+Storage and seasoning also affect firewood quality and price.
+Fresh cut wood has very high moisture content, so it is difficult to burn and creates lots of smoke.
 Seasoned wood is wood that has been cut and left to dry until it reaches a more ideal moisture content (around 20%).
 If you are seasoning wood yourself, you should expect softwoods to take around 6 months and hardwoods to take a year to dry.
+It is highly recommended to purchase a moisture meter to both test potential wood stock and to help manage the wood supply for optimal burn efficiency.

 Buying and Storing Firewood